FirebirdSQL/jaybird/devdoc/jdp/jdp-2019-06-ability-to-monitor-driver-operations.md

 At any given time, a different number of statements `org.firebirdsql.gds.ng.FbStatement` can be executed in an application.
-The two main states in which a statement can be exist are the execution `org.firebirdsql.gds.ngStatementState.EXECUTING` and fetching `org.firebirdsql.gds.ngStatementState.CURSOR_OPEN`.
+The two main states in which a statement can exist are the execution `org.firebirdsql.gds.ngStatementState.EXECUTING` and fetching `org.firebirdsql.gds.ngStatementState.CURSOR_OPEN`.

 The first problem is that these statuses allow us to track the status of the